 Artificial intelligence

-The various sub-fields of AI research are centered around particular goals and the use of particular tools.
+The various subfields of AI research are centered around particular goals and the use of particular tools.
 The traditional goals of AI research include reasoning, knowledge representation, planning, learning, natural language processing, perception, and support for robotics.[a]
-General intelligence (the ability to solve an arbitrary problem) is among the field's long-term goals.[8]
-To solve these problems, AI researchers have adapted and integrated a wide range of problem-solving techniques, including search and mathematical optimization, formal logic, artificial neural networks, and methods based on statistics, probability, and economics.[b]
-AI also draws upon psychology, linguistics, philosophy, neuroscience and many other fields.[9]
+General intelligence—the ability to complete any task performable by a human on an at least equal level—is among the field's long-term goals.[4]
+To reach these goals, AI researchers have adapted and integrated a wide range of techniques, including search and mathematical optimization, formal logic, artificial neural networks, and methods based on statistics, operations research, and economics.[b]
+AI also draws upon psychology, linguistics, philosophy, neuroscience, and other fields.[5]

-2. ^ Cite error: The named reference Dartmouth workshop was invoked but never defined (see the help page).
+4. ^ Cite error: The named reference Artificial general intelligence was invoked but never defined (see the help page).

-3. ^ Cite error: The named reference AI in the 60s was invoked but never defined (see the help page).
+6. ^ Cite error: The named reference Dartmouth workshop was invoked but never defined (see the help page).

-4. ^ Cite error: The named reference AI in the 80s was invoked but never defined (see the help page).
+7. ^ Cite error: The named reference Successful programs the 1960s was invoked but never defined (see the help page).

-5. ^ Cite error: The named reference First AI winter was invoked but never defined (see the help page).
+8. ^ Cite error: The named reference Funding initiatives in the early 1980s was invoked but never defined (see the help page).

-6. ^ Cite error: The named reference Second AI winter was invoked but never defined (see the help page).
+9. ^ Cite error: The named reference First AI Winter was invoked but never defined (see the help page).

-7. ^ Cite error: The named reference Deep learning revolution was invoked but never defined (see the help page).
+10. ^ Cite error: The named reference Second AI Winter was invoked but never defined (see the help page).

-8. ^ Cite error: The named reference AGI was invoked but never defined (see the help page).
+11. ^ Cite error: The named reference Deep learning revolution was invoked but never defined (see the help page).

 Cite error: There are <ref group=lower-alpha> tags or {{efn}} templates on this page, but the references will not show without a {{reflist|group=lower-alpha}} template or {{notelist}} template (see the help page).